ECCO-Hackweek/ecco-2024/book/tutorials/ECCO_v4_computations_index.md

 # ECCO v4 computations

-These tutorials are taken directly from the [ECCO version 4 Python Tutorial website](https://ecco-v4-python-tutorial.readthedocs.io/).
-They are just a sampling, there are many more tutorials available for viewing on the [website](https://ecco-v4-python-tutorial.readthedocs.io/) which can be accessed by cloning the [Github repo](https://github.com/ECCO-GROUP/ECCO-v4-Python-Tutorial).
+The [ECCO version 4 Python Tutorial website](https://ecco-v4-python-tutorial.readthedocs.io/) has a wide range of tutorials to help users get started with accessing and using ECCOv4 output.
+These tutorials cover subjects ranging from loading data files using Python's *xarray* package, to more advanced computations like the steric height, meridional heat transport, and budgets.

+A subset of these tutorials have been copied over to the `ecco-2024` Jupyter book and can be accessed below, to give you a sense of their range and structure.
+The tutorials hosted here already have settings enabled for cloud access, and will use the `efs_ecco` mounted drive for any downloads.

 | Tutorial | Topics |
 | **Tutorials hosted here**  | - |